lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 ## What happens if we lose our state file?

-If you lose your statefile, you most likely have to tear down all your cloud infraestructure manually.
+If you lose your statefile, you most likely have to tear down all your cloud infrastructure manually.

 You can use terraform `import` but it won't work for all cloud resources.
 You need to check the terraform providers documentation.
 For which resources support import.